 As this course is delivered on-line it provided me with the flexibility needed to manage my career, be available to my family, and incorporate a challenging course of study.
 On-line learning, while making this course possible for me to study and work full time, it can also be isolating but the lecturers and tutors are exceptionally responsive and support me by making themselves available during times that fit my busy schedule.
 This course is definitely worth the time and effort.”

-Register for our next Online Open Evening, taking place on Thursday May 20th, 2021.
+Register for our Online Information Evening taking place on February 23rd from 6pm.

 Typical Open Evening Structure

 - Course Structure